DirectoryLister/DirectoryLister/.github/CONTRIBUTING.md

 ### Static Analysis

-Psalm is used to generate a report of static analysis errors.
+[PHPStan](https://phpstan.org) is used to generate a report of static analysis errors.

-    $ app/vendor/bin/psalm
+    $ app/vendor/bin/phpstan

 ### Run Tests